 Although the above options can treat myopia and hyperopia, there are some ways you can altogether reduce the risk of developing these conditions.

 Reduce screen time and use blue light glasses

 Minimize your screen time and save your eyes.
 If you are someone who has to work on a computer constantly, play by the 20/20/20 rule.
 Take a 20-minute break in between to look at something at 20 feet distance for 20 seconds.

 Invest in high-quality blue light glasses.
 There are cases where certain eye problems happen because of the exposure to blue light due to prolonged use of tablets, computers, and mobile devices.
 This light causes eye strains, headaches, and disruptions in your sleep cycle.

-The blue light glasses are yellow-tinted that blocks blue light and decreases eye-straining.
+The blue light glasses are yellow-tinted that block blue light and decrease eye-straining.